-The process of updating the Model, adopted by TIP, also involved the following parts:
+The Model adopted by TIP, and updated over time, consists of the following parts:

-- the General Part of the Model, which has been prepared and updated over time, taking into account, in addition to the reference legislation currently in force, the guidelines issued from time to time, as updated, by the main trade associations (e.g. "Guidelines for the construction of organisation, management and control models pursuant to Legislative Decree 231/2001" approved by Confindustria in June 2021).
+- the General Part of the Model, which was drafted and subsequently updated to take into consideration, besides the legislation of reference currently in force, the updated guidelines issued from time to time on the subject by the main trade associations (e.g. "Guidelines for the compilation of an organisation, management and control model pursuant to Legislative Decree 231/2001" approved by Confindustria in June 2021).
 As provided for in the Confindustria Guidelines, the general part of the TIP Model now makes appropriate references to the code of ethics adopted by the Company (the "Code of Ethics").
 The latter, in line with the provisions of the said Guidelines, must provide for a minimum of content in relation to offences of wilful misconduct and of negligence.

 To incorporate a case law position that emerged in 2023, it was necessary to include a new general chapter (Chapter No. 10 entitled "231 Model and provision for the appointment of the entity's defence counsel") in accordance with the most recent judgments of the Court of Criminal Cassation.
 Specifically, the Decree provides that, if the Company is charged with an unlawful 231 offence and its legal representative is also being investigated for the predicate offence, it must appoint a legal counsel by a specifically appointed person who protects the Company's interests in the course of criminal proceedings.
 Recent case law therefore requires that the trial representative be expressly indicated in the Model, so that the Company is not unprepared in the event of investigations and subsequent proceedings.
 A mechanism was then introduced into the Model whereby certain company roles may theoretically assume that role.

-In the general part, the chapter dedicated to whistleblowing was explained in greater detail (para.
-12.7) by recalling the distinction between the activation of reporting channels, internal or external, stressing the importance of ensuring the confidentiality of the identity of the reporting person, the prohibition of retaliation and compliance with privacy regulations.
-The Model expressly refers to the procedure adopted by the Company, adapted to the new legislative provisions, with provision for the use of an IT platform for written reports and the identification of the SB as their addressee;
+In the general part, the chapter on whistleblowing (paragraph 12.7) is more detailed, establishing a distinction between the activation of internal or external whistleblowing channels and emphasising the importance of ensuring confidentiality the whistleblower's identity, the prohibition of retaliation, and compliance with privacy legislation.
+In the Model, express reference is made to the procedure adopted by the Company, which is adapted to the new legislation, with provision for the use of an IT platform for reporting and the identification of an external lawyer appointed by the Company as the recipient of the reports;